 The problematic ingredient is 4-amino-3-phenylbutyric acid HCl, which is more commonly known as phenibut.
 The FDA has stated that phenibut does not meet their definition of a dietary supplement, and so manufacturers are not allowed to use this ingredient in their formulations.
 (2)

-Both the Ultra PM and the ordinary formulas of Kavinace contain phenibut and both have been discontinued.
+Both the Ultra PM and the regular formulas of Kavinace used to contain phenibut and both have been discontinued for good.

-The FDA has also sent similar warnings to other brands that contain phenibut, which all had the same fate as Kavinace!
+The FDA has also sent similar warnings to other brands that use this ingredient, which all had the same fate as Kavinace!

 What is Phenibut?